Leave this site

 If a victim does not wish to pursue a prosecution or withdraws their support for a prosecution at any time, it is incumbent on the attending/investigating officer to consider if it is appropriate to pursue an evidence led prosecution.
 If the withdrawal is post charge, the investigating officer should submit a report to the Crown Prosecution Service alongside a withdrawal/retraction statement.

-Anyone can now make a request to stop any unwanted contact from a prisoner.
-For example, victim’s may be receiving contact from prisoners as are they are on their ‘social contacts’ list with the relevant prison or illicitly through other means, such as concealed mobile phones or via a third party.
+There is a new Victim’s Helpline that provides a single point of contact for unwanted contact from prisoners.
+Victim’s may be receiving contact from prisoners as are they are on their ‘social contacts’ list with the relevant prison or illicitly through other means, such as concealed mobile phones or via a third party.

-Victims, third parties, non-statutory and statutory agencies, along with police, can also request non-contact via completing the online form.
+Victims, third parties, non-statutory and statutory agencies, along with police, can request non-contact via the helpline number or completing the online form.

 Each prisoner has a ‘social contacts’ list of persons they can communicate with by phone or letter, completing a non-contact request will seek to have the person removed from this list.
 The prison will require a rationale to support any request to remove.